alexsullivan114/alexsullivan114.github.io/_posts/2020-01-26-refux-complications.markdown

 system, and we're relying on the programmer to know not to use a component in the wrong place.

-That sort of implicit coupling feels super dangerous.
+That sort of implicit coupling feels _wrong_.

 In our non Redux flow, you could never get into this state.
 Since `SubmitScreen` took in all of its necessary data as props, there was no way to build it without